 In the original study, the authors did not report the correlations between explicit emotion measures and the corresponding emotion-related reactions in Study 1.
 Although similar analyses were done in Study 4 of the original article, the measures were different.
 Therefore, after performing internal consistency analyses (i.e., Cronbach’s Alpha) following the original study, we first ran and reported the Pearson correlations between explicit shame and shame-related reactions as well as the correlations between explicit guilt and guilt-related reactions to establish the validities of the measures.

-In addition, considering that in this replication we created a scenario on our own, to ensure it is justified to collapse the three scenarios in the following reporting, we first ran 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) × 3 (Scenario: cheating vs. steal vs. disobey) between-subject ANOVAs for all the dependent variables to rule out that there were significant interaction effects between Scenario and Exposure/ Moral belief.
+In addition, considering that in this replication we created a scenario on our own, to ensure it is justified to collapse the three scenarios in the following reporting, we first ran 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: high vs. low) × 3 (Scenario: cheating vs. steal vs. disobey) between-subject ANOVAs for all the dependent variables to rule out that there were interaction effects between Scenario and Exposure/ Moral belief.
 We found that Scenario did interact with experimental manipulations, indicating that the effects of experimental manipulations differed across scenarios.
 However, across scenarios, the effects of exposure and moral beliefs on explicit emotions and/or emotion-related reactions were similar and differed only in magnitude, indicating that collapsing three scenarios would not result in misinterpretation of the data.
 To compare the replication with the target article efficiently, we decided to first report the results of two-way ANOVAs without including Scenario as a factor.
-Then we briefly summarized the effects in different scenarios and provided the details in supplementary materials.
+Then we briefly summarized the effects in different scenarios (in subsections titled “Exploratory: Scenario interactions”) and provided the details in supplementary materials.

 Main analysis: Explicit guilt and shame

 To test the focal hypotheses that public exposure is associated with elevated levels of shame more than guilt experienced over one’s transgression and that high moral belief is associated more with an elevated level of guilt than shame, we ran two types of analyses.
 First, we ran 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) between-subject two-way ANOVAs to examine the effects of exposure and moral beliefs on the level of reported explicit shame and guilt, respectively in these three situations.
 Second, we also transformed the data into long format and did a mixed 3 (Exposure: private vs. implicit public vs. explicit public) × 2 (Moral belief: Low vs. High) × 2 (Emotion: shame vs. guilt) ANOVA following Smith et al. (2002).
-This was done to examine whether the effects of manipulations differ significantly between the two emotions (i.e., the two-way interaction between exposure and emotion and the two-way interaction between moral belief and emotion).
+This was done to examine whether the effects of manipulations differ between the two emotions (i.e., the two-way interaction between exposure and emotion and the two-way interaction between moral belief and emotion).

 Secondary analysis: Guilt and shame reactions.